Should you stay away from nanotechnology in sunscreen?

 But, if you’re really worried about free radicals, just use your sunscreen together with an antioxidant serum.
 That’ll destroy those free radicals before they can do any real harm.

-The Real Problem With Nanoparticles
+The Real Problem With Nanoparticles In Sunscreen

 Studies done on rats show that, when inhaled, nanoparticles can damage animal lungs.
 I couldn’t find any studies on humans but, just to be on the safe side, don’t breathe this stuff in.

-To recap: nano cream sunscreens = yay! nano spray sunscreens = no way!
+To recap: nano cream sunscreens = yay!
+Nano spray sunscreens = no way!

 The Bottom Line